-- e. submitting credentials that are false or altered in any way; - f. altering academic work of other students; - g. facilitating another student's academic misconduct; and/or submitting course work or taking an exam for another student - h. buying or selling of exams, test answers, course papers or any unauthorized course materials.
+- c. forgery or plagiarizing; - d. unauthorized access to examinations or test materials; - e. submitting credentials that are false or altered in any way; - f. altering academic work of other students; - g. facilitating another student's academic misconduct; and/or submitting course work or taking an exam for another student - h. buying or selling of exams, test answers, course papers or any unauthorized course materials.